simonkrauter/NiGui/faq.md

 ### Does NiGui support customization?

-NiGui allows you to use the native controls like buttons, labels, text boxes.
-Typically the look of native controls can not much changed.
-For example Windows does not support to change the background color of a button.<br>
+NiGui allows you to use the native controls like buttons, labels, and text boxes.
+Typically the look of native controls can't be changed much.
+For example Windows does not support changing the background color of a button.<br>
-As alternative to native controls, NiGui allows you to use create custom controls.
-Custom controls must draw their surface by it's own, therefore it can look anything you like.
-As example: To create a custom button, you can inherit from the type `Button` and override the method `handleDrawEvent()`. <br>
+As an alternative to native controls, NiGui allows you to create custom controls.
+Custom controls must draw their surface by it's own, therefore it can look like anything you want.
+As an example: To create a custom button, you can inherit from the type `Button` and override the method `handleDrawEvent()`. <br>
-To make it possible to adjust the look of custom controls to the look of the native controls, NiGui allows you to use the platform's default styles, for example `app.defaultBackgroundColor` and `app.defaultTextColor`.
+To make it possible to adjust the look of custom controls to the look of native controls, NiGui allows you to use the platform's default styles, for example `app.defaultBackgroundColor` and `app.defaultTextColor`.

 ### How does NiGui compare to other GUI toolkits?